courselabs/kubernetes/labs/operators/hints.md

 kubectl logs -l app=todo-list,component=web --tail 100
 ```

-Shows that the webstie can't connect to the database:
+Shows that the website can't connect to the database:

 ```
 ---> MySql.Data.MySqlClient.MySqlException (0x80004005): Unable to connect to any of the specified MySQL hosts